Nebrix/Pegasus/README.md

 - Working on implemting an inline text editor for custom scripting language
 - Working on custom scripting language network specific projects
+- Working on implemting an inline chat room for connection on same network connection

 ## Contribution